-Status LED Indicator - The status indicator is a green LED (Light Emitting Diode) that provides information on the operational mode of the inverter.
-Watch this indicator (refer to Figure 3-10) for at least 10 seconds to determine the inverter's operational condition from the information below:
+Inverter Status LED Indicator - The status indicator for the inverter is a green LED (Light Emitting Diode) that provides information on the operational mode of the inverter.
+Watch this indicator (refer to Figure 3-11) for at least 10 seconds to determine the inverter's operational condition from the information below:

-- Off Indicates the inverter is off; there is no AC power (inverter, shorepower, or generator) at the inverter's output terminals.
+- Off Indicates the inverter is off-there is no AC power (inverter, shorepower, or generator) at the inverter's output terminals.
 If the LED stays off after pressing the ON/OFF switch, there is a fault condition such as: low battery, high battery, overload, over-temperature, or an internal fault.
-Refer to the Troubleshooting section to help diagnose the fault condition. - Slow flash on (blinks on for 4 seconds, then off for 4 seconds) Indicates float charging, and the inverter is in Standby mode (the external AC power that is connected to the inverter's input is passing through the inverter and powering the inverter's AC loads). - Medium flash on (blinks on once every second): When AC power is not connected to inverter input Indicates the inverter is on and using energy from the battery.
-The inverter is either: 1) Inverting providing full power to the inverter loads; or 2) Searching conserving power and waiting for a load to be turned on that meets or exceeds the Search Watts parameter (5 watts is the inverter default setting).

-When AC power is connected to inverter input - Indicates absorb charging, and the inverter is in Standby mode (the external AC power that is connected to the inverter's input is passing through the inverter and powering the AC loads on the inverter's output).
+Refer to the Troubleshooting section to help diagnose the fault condition. - Slow Flash (blinks on for 4 seconds, then off for 4 seconds) Indicates the batteries are float charging and the inverter is in Standby mode (any external AC power that is connected to the inverter's input is passing through the inverter and powering the inverter's AC loads). - Medium Flash (blinks on once every two seconds) Indicates the inverter is Inverting, using energy from the battery and providing full power to connected loads. - Fast Flash (blinks on once every second) - When AC power is not connected to the inverter's input: Indicates the inverter is Searching- conserving power and waiting for a load to be turned on that meets or exceeds the Search Watts parameter (5 Watts = default setting).
+When AC power is connected to the inverter's input: Indicates absorb charging, and the inverter is in Standby mode (external AC power connected to the inverter's input is passing through the inverter and is powering the AC loads connected to the inverter's output).

-- Fast flash on (blinks very quickly flutters) Indicates the inverter is in equalize charge (requires remote to enable) or the inverter is continuously in reset.
-If a remote was not used to enable the equalize charge, then suspect the inverter is in reset.
-Refer to the Troubleshooting section to help diagnose the fault condition. - On (solid) Indicates bulk charging, and the inverter is in Standby mode (the external AC power that is connected to the inverter's input is passing through the inverter and is powering the AC loads connected to the inverter's output).
+- Very Fast Flash (blinks on/off very quickly-flutters) Indicates the inverter is in EQ charge mode (requires remote to enable), or the inverter is continuously in reset.
+If a remote was not used to enable the equalize charge, then the inverter is likely in reset.
+Refer to the Troubleshooting section to help diagnose/clear the fault condition. - On (solid) Indicates bulk charging, and the inverter is in Standby mode (the external AC power that is connected to the inverter's input is passing through the inverter and is powering the AC loads connected to the inverter's output).

-Figure 3-10, Power Switch and Status Indicator
+Figure 3-11, Power Switch and Status Indicator

-3.8 Factory Default Values
+3.7 Factory Default Values

-Your MSH-M Series inverter/charger uses default values for the adjustable settings (shown in Table 3-2) that are adequate for most installations.
-If some of your operating parameters need to be changed from the default values, an optional remote control/display can be used to make those changes.
-To help you determine if you need a remote display, information on the inverter/charger settings that can be changed is provided below.
+The MSH3012RV inverter/charger uses default values for the adjustable settings (shown in Table 3-2) that are adequate for most installations.
+If some of the operating parameters need to be changed from the default values, an optional remote control/display can be used to make those changes.
+To determine if you need a remote display, information on the inverter/charger settings that can be changed is provided below.
 Once programmed, the settings are saved in the remote's non-volatile memory and are preserved until changed-even if DC power to the inverter is lost (as long as the remote is connected).
+See Section 3.9 for additional information.

-For information on the full range of settings for each function in your remote, refer to its owner's manual at www.magnumenergy.com.
+For information on the full range of settings for each function in your remote, refer to its owner's manual at www.SensataPower.com.